raspberrypilearning/lamp-web-server-with-wordpress/README.md

 #### Changing the default web page

-This default web page is just a HTML file on the filesystem.
-It is located at `/var/www/index.html`. navigate to this directory in the Terminal and have a look at what's inside:
+This default web page is just an HTML file on the filesystem; it is located at `/var/www/index.html`.
+Navigate to this directory in the terminal and have a look at what's inside:

 ```
 cd /var/www